Are you an independent agent?Sign Up|Log In

 • Best overall full coverage car insurance company: Nationwide

 Nationwide is a leading insurer with an "A+" rating from AM Best.
-The carrier is on the Fortune 100 list and currently provides more than half a million customers across the U.S. with quality coverage.
-Aside from their outstanding insurance catalogue, Nationwide offers superior customer service and 24/7 claims reporting.
+The carrier is on the Fortune 100 list and currently provides quality coverage to more than half a million customers across the U.S. Aside from its outstanding insurance catalog, Nationwide offers superior customer service and 24/7 claims reporting.

 Nationwide is upfront about "full coverage" car insurance not being a standard product.
-Instead, the carrier works together with customers to assemble a comprehensive policy that considers every angle of desired protection.
+Instead, the carrier works with customers to assemble a comprehensive policy that considers every aspect of the desired protection.
 Nationwide offers the following car insurance policies to choose from:

 • Bodily injury and property damage liability